mauromotion/Steam-Game-Picker/README.md

 Have you hoarded hundreds (or even thousands!) of videogames on your [Steam](https://steamcommunity.com/) account during the last few sales?
 Do you even remember what games are in your library anymore?
-Or maybe you feel like playing a game but you can't decide which one because you have too may choices?
+Or maybe you feel like playing a game but you can't decide which one because you have too many choices?

 The *Steam Game Picker* will help you choose the next game to play!